Is it difficult to apply for a BOLD Participation Scholarship?

 I am a current engineering student (not an incoming first-year student.)
 Can I apply for a BOLD Participation Scholarship?

-No. These scholarships are awarded only to incoming first year students.
-Visit our Other Scholarships page to learn about various engineering scholarship opportunities.
+Visit our Other Scholarships page to learn more about other engineering scholarship opportunities.

 If I am awarded a BOLD Participation Scholarship, to whom do I report my academic and community activities?